scozzard/middleware-evaluation/README.md

 **via the dotnet cli**

-If you have the .NET 6 SDK installed, go to the root directory and run the command `dotnet build`, and then `dotnet run`.
+If you have the .NET 6 SDK installed, go to the root directory and run the command `dotnet build`, and then `dotnet run --project src/Evaluation.Api/Evaluation.Api.csproj`.
 To visit the swagger homepage, go to https://localhost:7282/swagger/index.html.

 **via the IDE**